- Is smoking tobacco really addictive?

 Can quitting really help a lifelong smoker?

 Yes.
 It’s never too late to quit using tobacco.
 The sooner smokers quit, the more they can reduce their chances of getting cancer and other diseases.
-Within minutes of smoking the last cigarette, the body begins to restore itself.
+Within minutes of smoking the last cigarette, the body begins to recover:

 20 minutes after quitting